Freak show: History

 During the late 19th and early 20th centuries, freak shows were at their height of popularity; the period 1840s through to the 1940s saw the organized for-profit exhibition of people with physical, mental, or behavioral rarities.
 Although not all abnormalities were real, some being alleged, the exploitation for profit was seen as an accepted part of American culture.
 The attractiveness of freak shows led to the spread of the shows that were commonly seen at amusement parks, circuses, dime museums and vaudeville.
 The early amusement park industry flourished in the United States by the expanding middle class who benefited from short work weeks and a larger income.
 There was also a shift in American culture that influenced people to see leisure activities as a necessary and beneficial equivalent to working, thus leading to the popularity of the freak show.

 The showmen and promoters exhibited all types of freaks.
 People who appeared or were non-white or who had a disability were often exhibited as unknown races and cultures.
 These "unknown" races and disabled whites were advertised as being undiscovered humans to attract viewers.
 For example, those with microcephaly, a condition linked to intellectual disabilities and characterized by a very small, pointed head and small overall structure, were considered or characterized as "missing links" or as atavistic specimens of an extinct race.
 Hypopituitary dwarfs who tend to be well proportioned were advertised as lofty.
 Achondroplastic dwarfs, whose head and limbs tend to be out of proportion to their trunks, were characterized as exotic mode.
-Those who were armless, legless, or limbless were also characterized in the exotic mode as animal-people, such as "The Snake-Man", and "The Seal Man".
+Those who were missing some or all of their limbs were also characterized in the exotic mode as animal-people, such as "The Snake-Man", and "The Seal Man".

 There were four ways freak shows were produced and marketed.
 The first was the oral spiel or lecture.
 This featured a showman or professor who managed the presentation of the people or "freaks".
 The second was a printed advertisement, usually using long pamphlets and broadside or newspaper advertisement of the freak show.
 The third step included costuming, choreography, performance, and space used to display the show, designed to emphasize the things that were considered abnormal about each performer.
 The final stage was a collectable drawing or photograph that portrayed the group of freaks on stage for viewers to take home.
 The collectable printed souvenirs were accompanied by recordings of the showman's pitch, the lecturer's yarn, and the professor's exaggerated accounts of what was witnessed at the show.
 Exhibits were authenticated by doctors who used medical terms that many could not comprehend at the time but which added an air of authenticity to the proceedings.
 Freak show culture normalized a specific way of thinking about gender, race, sexual aberrance, ethnicity, and disability.
+In the late 1920s and early 1930s, photographer Edward J. Kelty traveled with circus shows and took large group photos of the performers, including the "Congress of Freaks" portraits featuring acts the Ringling Brothers and Barnum & Bailey circus.